-On 10 January 2022 (concurrent to the first summer water quality survey), ambient temperature and flow were collected for input into the plume dispersion model.
-To determine the current velocity and direction at the time of sampling, a surface drogue was released above the outlet diffuser and the location of the drogue recorded at intervals over time using an on-board Global Positioning System.
+On 10 January 2024 (concurrent to the first summer water quality survey), the flow rate into Bunbury WRRF was 11.15 ML.
+To determine the current velocity and direction at the time of sampling, a surface drogue was released above the outlet diffuser and the location of the drogue recorded at intervals over time using an onboard Global Positioning System.
 Surface current velocities were used to synthesise a vertical velocity profile based on the gradient determined by current meters deployed at 2 m and 7.5 m above the seabed ~900 m offshore from the diffuser at the Bunbury ocean outlet (WNI 2000).

-Modelling using VPLUMES indicated an average initial dilution of 1:568 and a centreline dilution of 1:248 on 10 January 2023 (Figure 2.1).
+Modelling using VPLUMES indicated an average initial dilution of 1:316 and a centreline dilution of 1:172 on 10 January 2024 (Figure 2.1).
 The full model output is included in Appendix 1.